Graduate Admission to Degree Programs

 Admission to Joint Degree Program

 Admission procedures for joint degrees vary by individual program but each academic unit administering the joint degree must review applications and make admission decisions.
-While all units review the application, the student’s home school is the one to which he/she applies.
+While all units review the application, the student’s home school is the one to which the prospective student applies.

 Admission to Combined Bachelor’s/Master’s Program